-- Bachelor of Science (Biology, Biochemistry, Biotechnology, Microbiology, Bioscience, Chemistry, Chemical Engineering, Bioprocess Engineering, Environmental Engineering, Genetics or equivalent) with CPA ≥ 3.0 will be considered for this programme; OR - Bachelor of Science with CPA < 3.0 and one year working experience in areas related to Biotechnology. - English Language Requirements (FOR INTERNATIONAL STUDENTS) An International student candidate is required to have a minimum qualification of the Test of English as a Foreign Language (TOEFL) of 550 or International English Language Test
+- Bachelor of Science (Biology, Biochemistry, Biotechnology, Microbiology, Bioscience, Chemistry, Chemical Engineering, Bioprocess Engineering, Environmental Engineering, Genetics or equivalent) with CPA ≥3.0 will be considered for this programme; OR - Bachelor of Science with CPA < 3.0 and one year working experience in areas related to Biotechnology. - English Language Requirements (FOR INTERNATIONAL STUDENTS)

-System (IELTS) of band 6.0 or Malaysian Universities English Test (MUET) of band 4.0.
-Exemption may be given to those who originate from countries whose native language is English or who graduated from English-speaking countries.
+An International student candidate is required to have a minimum qualification for the Test of English as a Foreign Language (TOEFL) of 550 or International English Language Test System (IELTS) of band 6.0 or Malaysian Universities English Test (MUET) of band 4.0.
+Exemption may be given to those who arenative English speakers or who graduated from universities that use English as the medium of instruction and communications.
 Those who do not meet the minimum requirement must attend and pass the Intensive English Programme before they are allowed to proceed with their respective programs of study.

 Project dissertation has to be submitted at the end of the respective semesters.
 Course assessment will be conducted via direct (examination, tests, quizzes) and indirect (peer assessment) methods.
-Generic skills will be adapted during teaching and learning process.
+Generic skills will be incorporated during teaching and learning process.